A topic from the subject of Biochemistry in Chemistry.

 Gene Expression

-Gene expression is the process by which the information encoded in a gene is used to direct the synthesis of a protein.
+Gene expression is the process by which the information encoded in a gene is used to synthesize a functional gene product, typically a protein.

 Key Points

-• Gene expression is a complex process that involves multiple steps.
+• Gene expression is a tightly regulated process involving multiple steps.

 Main Concepts